 Everyone must provide:

-- The police will provide you with the right application.
-You can also download the application here.
+- The police will provide you with the right application – view it here

-- Validity period must be 3 months longer than the validity period of intended stay.
+- Validity period must be 3 months longer than the validity period of the intended stay

 - Health insurance